syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Getting-Started.md

 ### Ribbon Form

-EssentialStudio now gives a similar look and feel of MS Office, to its Office controls, using RibbonControlAdv.
+EssentialStudio now gives a similar look and feel of Microsoft Office, to its Office controls, using RibbonControlAdv.
 This section will guide you in creating a Ribbon form using RibbonControlAdv.

 **Creating** **Ribbon** **Form**